2023–24 F1 Sim Racing World Championship: Calendar Changes

 The Jeddah Corniche Circuit replaced the Autodromo Enzo e Dino Ferrari, making its debut on the calendar.
-The Autodromo Nazionale di Monza and Suzuka International Racing Course were also absent, being replaced by the Las Vegas Strip Circuit and the Losail International Circuit respectively.
+The Autodromo Nazionale di Monza and Suzuka International Racing Course were also absent, being replaced by the Las Vegas Strip Circuit and the Lusail International Circuit respectively.

 Season report

 Event One: DreamHack Winter 2023

 Round 1 was held during DreamHack Winter 2023, held in Jönköping, Sweden.
 It was the first F1 Sim Racing LAN event since 2019.

 At the opening round in Bahrain, Kick F1's Thomas Ronhaar took pole position and led from the start, dominating the race.
 Nicolas Longuet was involved in a collision at turn 1 on lap 6, clashing with reigning champion Lucas Blakeley and rookie Alfie Butcher.
 Longuet managed to recover following a wing change to finish 3rd, while Blakeley was left dropping down the field on worn softs.
 Two-time champion Jarno Opmeer made his way through the field to P2, including making a double overtake, to finish 6 seconds behind winner Ronhaar from P9 on the grid.
 Ronhaar’s teammate, two-time champion Brendon Leigh, struggled with issues on his racing simulator, finishing down in twelfth after starting 14th.
 Jed Norgrove finished seventh on debut for AlphaTauri after starting P8.
 Ronhaar received a $5,000 prize for winning the event.